ZhouXing19/RobotFinalProject/README.md

 - Controlling multiple robots in the same world can be very challenging
 - Integrating multiple kinematics files together requires extra launch-files, so it is good to plan ahead for how to combine all parts of the project
 - Using the robot gripper with objects that aren’t very simple shapes provides a lot of extra challenges
-- MARL is an incredibly large field of research, and there's a ton of different algorithsm suited to different multi-agent situations
+- MARL is a vast field of research, and there's a ton of different algorithsm suited to different multi-agent situations, which is good to keep in mind if optimization is important